 Download the Code

 First, clone or download the GitHub repository.
 Once you have the code, you'll find a zip containing the content types needed for this example.
 Unzip content-type.zip and import them into your stack, as discussed here.

 Add and Publish Entries

 Before adding and publishing your entries, you need to create an environment.
-Learn more about adding and publishing entries on your created environment.

 We have created 3 content types for the exercise.
 The most important one is the Home content type.
 Add data Now while adding data in the entry, you'll find a group name Home Variation.
 In this group, add different images.